Xi Zhongxun: Early life and education

 Xi was born on 15 October 1913, to a land-owning family, in rural Fuping County, Shaanxi.
 His parents were Xi Zongde (习宗德) and Chai Caihua (柴菜花).
+His grandparents, Xi Yongsheng and a woman with the surname Zhang, had come to Shaanxi after fleeing economic hardship in Dengzhou, Henan; Xi Zhongxun considered himself to be Henanese.
 Xi's childhood name was Xiangjin, which according to Xi Jinping's recounting of family history, was drawn from the Three Character Classic to have the meaning "to become closer through practice".

-In 1922, Xi enrolled in primary school.
-Xi joined the Chinese Communist Youth League in May 1926.
-In January 1927, he studied at the Fuping County First Higher Primary School.
+Xi started working in the fields at age five.
+In 1922, Xi enrolled in primary school, where he studied traditional Confucian texts, arithmetic, society, and the natural world.
+In February 1926, he enrolled in the Licheng Middle School.
+In March 1926, Xi joined the Licheng Youth Society, which was founded by communists.
+In school, a travelling Chinese Communist Party (CCP) member came to the school to teach about Marxism, marking Xi's first understanding of communism.
+Xi joined the Communist Youth League of China in May 1926.
+In June, he joined his teacher Yan Musan to protest a local militia leader named Zhang.
+In January 1927, he studied at the Fuping County First Higher Primary School, brought by Yan.
+His first application to join the CCP was rejected due to his young age.
 At the end of the year, he was forced to suspend his studies for organizing students to oppose the traditional old-style education system.
-In January 1928, he enrolled at the Third Normal School (三原省立第三师范) in Sanyuan County.
+In January 1928, he enrolled at the Third Normal School (三原省立第三师范) in Sanyuan County under the guidance of Yan.
+There, Xi participated in student movements as well as in activities off campus.

 During the White Terror in Shaanxi, the Nationalists engaged in mass arrests of Communists and students, and executed members of the Communist Youth League.
 After initial unsuccessful efforts at leading peasant revolts in response, the Communist Party branch in Shaanxi launched what became the Weihua Uprising in March 1928.
 Xi was among the students and Communists in Sanyuan County who mobilised in support.
 Xi and two of his fellow students were recruited to assassinate the head of instruction at Third Normal School.
 They failed and were arrested.
 In prison, Xi joined the Chinese Communist Party.
 He participated in a hunger strike to win better food for inmates and did political work to build relations with Nationalist deserters who were imprisoned.
 Through the intervention of Song Zheyuan, the then Chairman of the Shaanxi Provincial Government under the Kuomintang, Xi Zhongxun and his colleagues were acquitted and released.

 Shortly after Xi Zhongxun was released from prison, his father died.
 Xi's mother and two sisters were in poor health due to famine and died shortly thereafter.
 After their death, Xi worked to care for his family, which by that time had ten people.